Purple-Wren-Digital/nextjs-tailwind/README.md

 ## Firebase

-Create a .env.local file in the root add the following keys:
+<h3>Create a .env.local file in the root and add the following keys:</h3>
-Make sure to add individual Firebase project values.
+(make sure to add individual Firebase app config values)

 ```bash
 NEXT_PUBLIC_FIREBASE_KEY=